BreeeZe/rpos/README.md

 ### STEP 5 - PICK YOUR RTSP SERVER

-RTSP Server options:
+RTSP Server options for Pi / Linux:

-0. RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
+1. RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
 The source is in the ‘cpp’ folder.
 1. mpromonet RTSP Server (server option 2)
-2. GStreamer RTSP Server (server option 3)
+1. GStreamer RTSP Server (server option 3)

-Options 2 & 3 offer more features, but require additional setup.
-See the build instructions below.
+RTSP Server options 2 & 3 offer more features, but require additional setup.
+See instructions below.

 Windows users will need to run their own RTSP Server.
 Mac users can use the ffserver script.

-Note:- The choice of RTSP Server is made in rposConfig.json
+Note: The choice of RTSP Server is made in rposConfig.json

-#### STEP 5.a - USING PRE-COMPILED ARM BINARY
+#### STEP 5.a - USING PRE-COMPILED ARM BINARY (1)

-RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
+Option 1: RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
 The source is in the ‘cpp’ folder.
 No action required to use, this is pre-selected in `rpos_config.json`

 Note that this option can be unstable, recommend option 2 or 3.

-#### STEP 5.b - USING MPROMONET RTSP SERVER
+#### STEP 5.b - USING MPROMONET RTSP SERVER (2)

-Raspberry Pi and Linux users will probably prefer the mpromonet RTSP server, as it has more options and supports multicasting.
+Option 2: Raspberry Pi and Linux users will probably prefer the mpromonet RTSP server, as it has more options and supports multicasting.
 It can be installed and can be installed by installing dependency and running this script:

 ```